How Does IFTA Work? Fuel Tax Reporting Across Jurisdictions

 IFTA decals should be placed on both sides of the cab, just below the windshield.
 This will help ensure that law enforcement can easily see them and know that you have an IFTA license.
 It's important to remember to replace your IFTA stickers each year when renewing your license.
 Visit BOC-3.

 IFTA decals should be placed on both sides of the cab, just below the windshield.
 This will help ensure that law enforcement can easily see them and know that you have an IFTA license.
 It's important to remember to replace your IFTA stickers each year when renewing your license.
-Truckers, whether owner-operators or part of a larger fleet, should be aware of IFTA requirements.
-Join webinars scheduled to learn about compliance, especially for those operating in Alaska and Hawaii.
+Whether owner-operators or part of a larger fleet, truckers should be aware of IFTA requirements.
+Join webinars to learn about compliance, especially for those in Alaska and Hawaii.
 Stay informed about operator responsibilities, including renewing licenses and handling invoices.
-If you're just getting started, visit BOC-3 for valuable information on the necessary filings.
+If you're just starting, visit BOC-3 for valuable information on the necessary filings.

-Make sure to follow all rules and regulations for displaying your IFTA sticker in order to remain compliant with regulations.
-If you need any additional information about where or how to display your IFTA stickers, please don't hesitate to contact us!
-We're here to help make sure your business is running smoothly and compliantly.
-Also, take a look at What Is IRP or Apportioned Registration.
+Ensure to follow all rules and regulations for displaying your IFTA sticker to remain compliant with regulations.
+If you need any additional information about where or how to express your IFTA stickers, please don't hesitate to contact us!
+We're here to help ensure your business runs smoothly and compliantly.
+Also, take a look at what IRP or Apportioned Registration is.

 Listed below are some key points about how IFTA works.
 If you have any questions, do not hesitate to contact our third-party organization.
-In fact, you can purchase IFTA registration right here on our website or by giving us a call.
+You can purchase IFTA registration right here on our website or by calling us.

-- Each state or province reports amounts due from other jurisdictions based on information reported by motor carriers on their quarterly returns.
+• Each state or province reports amounts due from other jurisdictions based on information written by motor carriers on their quarterly returns.